simdjson/simdjson-vcpkg/README.md

 [![Windows-Linux-CI](https://github.com/simdjson/simdjson-vcpkg/actions/workflows/ci.yml/badge.svg)](https://github.com/simdjson/simdjson-vcpkg/actions/workflows/ci.yml)

-This project builds a simple executable that depends on simdjson, under Windows.
+This project builds a simple executable that depends on simdjson, under Windows and Linux.

-After installing vcpkg and installing simdjson through it (e.g., `vcpkg install simdjson:x64-windows`), you can build with CMake using a couple of command lines.
+After installing vcpkg and installing simdjson through it (e.g., `vcpkg install simdjson:x64-windows` or simply `vcpkg install simdjson`), you can build with CMake using a couple of command lines.

 You need to pass the location of your `vcpkg/scripts/buildsystems/vcpkg.cmake`  file to CMake: